🔍 공개 퀴즈 검색

 2. The most important information in the text

-3. The main idea simply restated again
+3. The main idea restated again

 4. Always found in bold formatting